cosinusoidally/mozjs-c-api/README.md

 evolving, C++ API, known as JSAPI.
 Whilst this approach to API design and implementation may work for Mozilla, it doesn't work well for me.
 I would like to be able to target a small, stable API.
-I would like to be able to generate a Spidermonkey shared library that has a stable ABI and and is trivially simple to link to.
+I would like to be able to generate a Spidermonkey shared library that has a stable ABI and is trivially simple to link against.
 The purpose of this repo is to design and implement such an API.

 ## Current status